Attractions near Yr Hen Stablau

 - Walking – Walk straight from the cottage door into the azalea-filled Dell for the start of the Nature Trail.
 Follow the trail zig-zagging up the hillside to see wildflowers, trees, shrubs and stunning views of the Dyfi Valley and Pumlumon (five peaks) range.
-It is about a two mile round trip up to Llyn Ruck (see photo below) and back.
+It is about a two mile round trip up to Llyn Ruck (see photo above) and back.

 - Long walks further afield: Cadair Idris (8 miles), Darren Hendre and Cwm Maethlon (3 miles) and the Wales Coast path which passes 1 mile away.
 Wales Outdoors provide guided walks offering small group adventures in the wild spaces of Wales.

-- Machynlleth (1 mile) unspoilt market town with independent shops, swimming pool, Y Tabernacl arts centre, Owain Glyndwr Centre, pubs and restaurants.
+- Machynlleth (1 mile) unspoilt market town with independent shops, swimming pool, MOMA in Y Tabernacl arts centre, Owain Glyndwr Centre, pubs and restaurants.
 From Machynlleth, all types of days out are possible without the car – beach, walking, birdwatching, sightseeing.
 Trains run south to Aberystwyth, north to Aberdyfi and beyond, along the spectacular Cambrian Coast to Pwllheli.
 Transport for Wales is the train company.
 Buses run from Machynlleth throughout the Valley, see bus guide

 - Cycling: Mountain bike trails from Machynlleth, DyfiBikePark Pantperthog (4 miles) and cycle hire from Dolgellau Cycles (21 miles).

 - CAT – Centre for Alternative Technology (4 miles) – displays and activities on renewable energy and sustainable living.